artsy/README/events/knowledge-share.md

 > Every Thursday, we do a Lunch-and-Learn session.
 Historically, we mostly
 > showed off tech we use internally.
 But over about a year, most of our tech
 > stack has been presented this way, so we also bring in engineers we know at
-> other companies to share what they’re working on.
+> other companies

-On the off weeks we have a [Show & Tell](show-and-tell.md) and those weeks where we can't find a Lunch & Learn speaker we fall back to doing Show & Tell.

-So far, from external contributors we've had:
+After a while we decided to mix things up by:

+- Inviting the occasional external speaker (see some examples below)
+- Alternating formal, scheduled Lunch & Learns with informal, open-mic style [Show & Tells](show-and-tell.md)

+As the team has grown and become more international (and no longer lunches around the same time), we've renamed this event to Engineering Knowledge Share.
+We still aim to alternate between formal presentations, and informal show-and-tells.

+In the past we've had external contributors, for example:

 - How Buffer does Transparency by [Katie Womersley](https://twitter.com/‪katie_wormers‬)
 - How I got started in OSS by [Henry Zhu](https://twitter.com/‪left_pad) of Babel/Behance